Basin and Hydrolocation

 descent from the input coordinate to the nearest flowline in the correct catchment.

-The nldi-flowtools and nldi-xstool Python packages implement this algorithm
+The nldi-flowtools and nldi-xstool Python packages implement this algorithm.
+The NLDI pygeoapi server exposes them as standalone services.

-and are also exposed through the NLDI pygeoapi server.
+The raindrop trace and split-catchment algorithms are also available as standalone geoprocessing services through the NLDI pygeoapi processes .

 Split Catchment Algorithm